 Crossing borders can be a nightmare.
 Your cargo and people are delayed for reasons beyond your grasp.
 You lie awake at night because something is slowing down your business, but you can’t figure it out.
 Sounds familiar?
 Then hand over your problems to us.
 A brief conversation with one of our experts could go a long way to resolving any issues.
 We are confident we can fix any bottlenecks in your workflow.

 Save yourself hours of research trying to develop something new.
-Whether you want to explore a new market or launch a new product, we can help you to cross borders and give advice on rates, exemptions, certificates, origin declarations, etc. Brainstorm on the opportunities your innovation will bring and stay ahead of your competitors.
-Our experts are on hand to share ideas.
+Whether you want to explore a new market or launch a new product, we can help you to cross borders and give advice on rates, exemptions, certificates, origin declarations, and much more.
+Brainstorm on the opportunities your innovation will bring and stay ahead of your competitors.

-The increasing globalization of the world economy and technological changes face companies with major challenges, risks and opportunities.
-Companies everywhere are wrestling with the strategic and operational implications of managing longer and more complex supply chains that loop across continents and time zones.
+The increasing globalisation of the world economy and technological changes bring along major challenges, risks, and opportunities.
+Companies all over the world are wrestling with the strategic and operational implications of managing longer and more complex supply chains that loop across continents and time zones.

-At the same time, customs and trade issues are with many companies not considered as ‘core business’.
+At the same time, customs and trade issues are not considered as ‘core business’ in many companies.
 Customs and trade compliance is often outsourced to various service providers.
-In such a situation, companies may rapidly become ignorant of possibilities to keep duty and compliance cost at minimum levels.
+In such a situation, companies may rapidly become ignorant of possibilities to keep duty and compliance costs at minimum levels.

-We have the experience and the methodology to help your company in answering the challenges international trade is offering.
-Based on an analysis of the current and future supply chain and your corporate strategy with respect to logistics and supply chain, customs4trade is formulating and implementing the appropriate customs and trade strategies.
+We have the experience and the methodology to help your company answer the challenges international trade is offering.
+Based on an analysis of the current and future supply chain and your corporate strategy with respect to logistics and supply chain, Customs4trade can formulate and implement the appropriate customs and trade strategies.

 In a growing global sourcing environment, raw materials or components from outside the EU may be liable to customs duties when importing them into the EU for further processing.
-Many manufacturers are still not aware about the full scale of possibilities to keep the customs duty cost for the imported materials at the lowest levels.
-Often, the customs duties are also a hidden cost in the supply chain.
-We have a vast experience in efficiently analyse your business to identify these hidden costs and drive them down where feasible based on the tools offered in customs legislation, such as:
+Many manufacturers are still not aware of the full scale of possibilities to keep the customs duty cost for imported materials at the lowest possible levels.
+Moreover, customs duties are often a hidden cost in the supply chain.
+We have a vast experience in efficiently analysing your business to identify these hidden costs and drive them down where feasible based on the tools offered in customs legislation, such as:

-Tariff classification is without doubt one of the corner stones in customs compliance.
-Tariff classification determines amongst others the applicable duty rate, tariff measures such as import/export restrictions and is also elementary for origin determination.
+Tariff classification is, without a doubt, one of the cornerstones in customs compliance.
+Tariff classification determines, amongst others, the applicable duty rate, the tariff measures such as import/export restrictions and is also elementary for origin determination.

-Our classification serves range from strategic classification of a new product to the management of the classification process of the entire product range as part of outsourced services.
+Our classification services range from the strategic classification of a new product to the management of the classification process of the entire product range as part of outsourced services.

 If needed, we conclude rulings (Binding Tariff Information, BTI) with the customs administration to obtain official confirmation about the correct classification.